 Ref.
 What are the hazards?
 Who might be harmed and how?
 What actions are required to reduce risk?
 Who is the action with?
 When should the action be taken?
-E-III Only GSC instructors shall be allowed to teach/instruct on the GSC slopes.
-Should GSC staff suspect that a non- GSC instructor is teaching on the GSC slopes, GSC staff shall ask them to stop and may ask them to leave the slope.
-CCC CL III 6 Falling over GSC Staff Slope Users Bumps and bruises Personal injury Helmets shall be worn by all slope users under the age of 16.
-GSC staff shall ensure that all slope users are of an appropriate standard to use the slopes they are using.
+However, these sections shall always be directly supervised by a fully qualified GSC instructor.
+Only GSC instructors shall be allowed to teach/instruct on the GSC slopes.
+Should GSC staff suspect that a non-GSC instructor is teaching on the GSC slopes, GSC staff shall ask them to stop and may ask them to leave the slope.
+7 Falling over GSC Staff Slope Users Bumps and bruises Personal injury GSC staff shall ensure that all slope users are of an appropriate standard to use the slopes they are using.
 Gloves, long sleeves and long trousers are mandatory at all times on the slopes, regardless of the weather.
 GSC instructors shall ensure that all progressions, drills and exercises are suitable for the ability of each of their lessons.
 GSC instructors shall generally develop lessons targeting the weakest person in a group, rather than the strongest.
 GSC staff to ensure that each slope is cleared of equipment (e.g. cones, stubbies) at the end of each session.
 All GSC instructors will have up-to-date first aid training and qualifications.
 A full-stocked first aid kit will be available from the GSC office.
 Should first aid be required on the slope, a GSC instructor shall attend and, once the slope user is deemed to be okay, prioritise getting the slope users off of the slope.
-Should further first aid be required, a GSC instructor or other first aid qualified GSC staff member will provide aid.
-GSC Staff During and after slope use
+Should further first aid be required, a GSC instructor or other first aid qualified GSC staff shall phone an ambulance immediately and wait with the slope GSC Staff During and after slope use